#360: Boingy Boingy Bunga Bunga

 Zendaya.

 Full circle.
-When I have been giving my dog Lou fun nicknames, I like calling her the name of what would be sort of maybe your like.
+When I have been giving my dog Lou fun nicknames, I like calling her the name of what would be sort of maybe your like, your nemesis in the office, like a Maureen or a Linda.

-And I think that those sort of names that were maybe popular in the 60s or 70s are funny to give a pet.
+and I think that those sort of names that were maybe popular in the 60s or 70s are funny to give a pet.

+we were walking and sometimes like she'll just get, get, she's like leash reactive.
 She'll just get set off by a dog or a person, but it's like always a roll of the dice.

 Like I never know who is going to like trigger a response in her.
 And she was walking and there was a woman who was like getting into her car on the street.

-So she was not anywhere really like near Spaghetti, but Spaghetti just like barked at her.
-And I said, Ma'am.
+So she was not anywhere really like near spaghetti, but spaghetti just like barked at her.
+And I said, ma'am.

-Oh, no. And so I had to say, that's the dog's name.
+Oh no. And so I had to say, that's the dog's name.

-And I said it like very quickly.
-Like, it's the dog's name is ma'am.
+And I said it like very quickly, like, it's the dog's name is ma'am.

 I love ma'am.

-I co-signed ma'am.
+I co-sign ma'am.

 What did I say?
 1741, 1827, something like that?